spase-group/spase-generate-pages/README.md

 ```

 This will create a "metadata" folder which contains all the new or updated resource descriptions and then
 will run the default Grunt task.
-The generates pages will be placed in the "pages" folder.
+The generated pages will be placed in the "pages" folder.

-To generate pages for the first time or to do a manual update, run Grunt to build pages
+To generate pages for the first time or to do a complete manual update, run the script

 ```
-grunt  -v
+generate-all-pages.sh
 ```

-This will create a "pages" folder containing the built files.
-The "pages" folder could be
-the clone of a website repository.
-The ".git" folder information should be preserved between builds
-to retain the git repository connection.
+This will copy all files (excluding git related files) from the metadata source folder to the metadata staging area
+and generate pages.

-6. Update the website
+7. Update the website

 If the "pages" folder is connected to a git repository for the web site, running the script
 ```